Listen to the Podcast:

 Codifying an Inclusive Culture with HashiCorp Co-founder Armon Dadgar

 Thanks for pressing play.
-Welcome to Conscious VC, where we have real conversations that explore how to build businesses that shape the future while making a giant difference at the same time, hosted by Navin Chaddha, managing director of Mayfield and me, podcaster and author Christopher Lochhead.
+Welcome to Conscious VC, where we have real conversations that explore how to build businesses that shape the future while making a giant difference at the same time, hosted by Navin Chaddha, managing partner of Mayfield and me, podcaster and author Christopher Lochhead.
 On this episode, Navin and I welcome the founder and CTO of enterprise technology startup HashiCorp, Armon Dadgar is here with us.
 HashiCorp is an emerging leader in cloud application delivery.
 From the start, Armon and the team have purposely built the company and its culture around diversity, inclusion and other Conscious Capital principles.
 On this episode, we have a riveting conversation about how to do company building from the perspective of a young, openly gay, forward-leaning Silicon Valley entrepreneur who’s built a startup with a multi-billion dollar valuation.
 I think you’re going to love it, enjoy.

 Well, Armon it’s great to have you.
 We’re very excited to have this conversation and maybe off the top, you could tell Navin and I, why you decided to make diversity and inclusion core to the company from the very beginning?